gpratte/texastoc-v2/README.md

 To see the code for branch compare the branch to the previous branch.

-## Current Branch: 65-token-expiration
+## Current Branch: 66-web-sockets-for-real
-Default the token expiration to 24 hours.
+Send the clock updates on a web socket *clock* topic.

-Return a 401 when attempting to login with invalid username or password.
+Send the game updates on a web socket *game* topic.